trinityOfAwesomeness/360Blessed/docs/index.md

-This is are team website!
+This is our team website!
 TODO!!